What it was like for me to nearly lose my beloved wife.

 Since Lisa had improved so much, I finally felt comfortable enough to not keep watching the monitor all the time.
 Lisa was taking a nap.
 I was reading a book.
 I heard something and looked up.
 A nurse was standing at the foot of Lisa's bed.
 She said that Lisa’s oxygen saturation level was dropping.
 I looked at the monitor.
 Her oxygen percentage was in the sixties and dropping fast.
 Two respiratory therapists and a doctor came in.
 The therapists started trying to get the oxygen level up using what is called an Ambu bag.
 The doctor asked if I wanted to let them intubate her.
 I had a life or death decision to make.

 After the first time that Lisa had to be intubated, we had a serious talk about what she would want in case it happened again.
 She said that she would rather not be intubated again.
 I also asked her about resuscitation.
 She said that unless it was hopeless, she wanted to have a fighting chance.

 I looked at the monitor again.
 Her oxygen percentage was then in the forties.
 I had to decide between having her intubated, which I knew she would rather not do, or watch her die.
 I had only a very few minutes to decide.
 I was not ready to lose her, and I remembered that she said she would want a fighting chance.
 I said “do it”.

-I don’t remember what Susan said to me, but she was able to get me calmed down.
+I don’t remember what Ann said to me, but she was able to get me calmed down.
 After learning that Lisa was alive and reasonably stable, I felt just a little bit better.
-I am very grateful to Susan for being there for me.
+I am very grateful to Ann for being there for me.

 The whole thing was terrifying.
 It was the first hill and valley in what was to become a very long, scary and painful emotional rollercoaster ride.
 I went from thinking that everything was going well, and that Lisa would soon be out of the ICU to nearly watching her die in a matter of only a very few minutes.